Train strikes, farmer blockades snarl German transport

 The operator said Sunday it had come back with an improved offer last week which it said represented a “major step forward” regarding union demands on working hours.

-But GDL chief Claus Weselsky dismissed the latest offer by the employer in an interview with public broadcaster ZDF Wednesday as a “provocation”.
+But GDL chief Claus Weselsky dismissed the latest overture by the employer in an interview with public broadcaster ZDF Wednesday as a “provocation”.

 While stressing he was “ready for compromise”, Weselsky warned that “if there is nothing by Friday, we will take a break and then continue the fight”.